adrsha/RuMaT/README.md

 ## Overview

-The **SHARK Calculator** is a Rust-based calculator that supports complex numbers, trigonometric functions, equation solving, and an aliasing system for faster input.
+**Rumat** is a Rust-based toolset that supports complex numbers, trigonometric functions, equation solving, and an aliasing system for faster input.
 It automatically completes brackets and shows step-by-step calculations.

 ## Features